jrphub/jrphub.github.io/_posts/2016-10-10-running-thread-one-after-another.markdown

 	@Override
 	public void run() {
 		System.out.println(" In Second Thread : START");
-		System.out
-				.println(" Second thread is waiting for 1st thread to terminate");
+		System.out.println(" Second thread is waiting for 1st thread to terminate");
 		/*
 		 * The above two lines can run before First Thread stops, but the code
 		 * below join() will be processed after 1st thread stops executing